IBAX-io/go-ibax/README.md

 $    go-ibax generateKeys
 ```

-3. Genereate the first block.
+3. Generate the first block.
 If you are creating your own blockchain network. you must use the `--test=true` option.
    Otherwise you will not be able to create new accounts.

 ```bash